Tahiya31/MultiSOCIAL_toolbox/README.md

 ## Video file
 **Convert video to audio** If you have a video file of human interaction and would like to convert it to a audio file in .wav format, this step is for you.
-  * Use the ``Browse`` button to locate your input vudeo file.
+  * Use the ``Browse`` button to locate your input video file.
   * Then press **Convert video to audio** button.
-  * Once the .wav file is ready, a dialogue box will prompt you to provide a location and name to save output .wav file.
+  * Once the .wav file is ready, a dialogue box will let you know the output file is ready.

+You should see three folders within your input folder (containing video) now.
+  * converted_video: This will contain all the converted audio files from the **Convert video to audio** option.
+  * embedded_pose: This will contain all the csv files containing extracted pose files from the **Extract Pose Features** option.
+  * pose_features: This will contain all the video file with extracted pose embedded from the **Embed Pose Features** option.

 **Extract Pose Features** If you are interested in extracting pose or body key-points from the video, this step uses [MediaPipe](https://github.com/google-ai-edge/mediapipe/blob/master/docs/solutions/pose.md) to achieve this.
 This step returns 33 body pose land marks.
 For more details on MediaPipe, please check out the [official page](https://github.com/google-ai-edge/mediapipe/blob/master/docs/solutions/pose.md).
   * Use the ``Browse`` button to locate your input video file.
   * Then press **Extract Pose Features** button.
 This step may take some time.
+  * Note: If your video has multiple people, you must select **Enable Multi-person Pose** for getting pose information of each people.
-  * Once the pose features are extracted, a dialogue box will appeare asking to provide a location and name to save the output .csv file.
+  * Once the pose features are extracted, you can find them in **pose_features** folder created before.
+  * **For multi-person mode**: Each outpur csv file will represent a single person's information (files will be named as {name of original video file}_multi_ID_0, {name of original video file}_multi_ID_1,etc.
   * **CSV format** Each row represents a frame, each column represents features.
 For each of the 33 body land marks, you should see 4 columns:
   * x and y: Landmark coordinates normalized to [0.0, 1.0] by the image width and height respectively.
   * z: Represents the landmark depth with the depth at the midpoint of hips being the origin, and the smaller the value the closer the landmark is to the camera.
 The magnitude of z uses roughly the same scale as x.